Full Stop (G.E.M. song)

 "Full Stop" (Chinese: 句号; pinyin: Jù hào) is a song by Hong Kong singer-songwriter G.E.M. for her seventh studio album, City Zoo (2019).
 G.E.M. produced the song with Terrence Ma, and it was released via digital platforms on November 22, 2019, by Sony Music Taiwan as the lead single from the album.
 "Full Stop" is a pop number with a retro-styled musical motif, with lyrics discussing the drama surrounding the relationship and her experiences with her previous record label, Hummingbird Music Limited.

 "Full Stop" peaked at number one on the TME Uni Chart in China and remained on the chart for six weeks.
 In Singapore, it peaked at number nine on the RIAS Regional chart.
 The accompanying music video for "Full Stop" was directed by Birdy Nio as was uploaded to the singer's YouTube channel on the same day as its digital release.
 The pink-hued visual features G.E.M. performing the song in a forest, a prairie, and a beach.
 It was included on the set list for her I Am Gloria World Tour, which she embarked on in December 2023.

 Background and composition

-G.E.M. reviewed the 12-year career with the song "Full Stop".
-She once learned a blank piece of paper.
-Some things that can't be conceded and tolerant to others are cruel to herself.
-She also hopes to use songs to encourage all those who stand at the crossroads of life and are confused about the future.
-Those who are in the middle of the authorities are confused and look up at the vast sky.
-No matter how hard the front is, it is right to face the challenge.
-It is not so difficult to draw a "full stop".
-The representative animal of this song is hummingbird.
+Through the song "Full Stop", G.E.M reminisces upon her 12-year musical journey.
+She, from a blank slate, learnt a difficult truth; some pursuits are not worth conceding, tolerance to others is cruelty to oneself.
+Speaking to her same realisation; those who are conflicted at the crossroads of life, uncertain about the future, are confused simply for they are trapped in the feverish midst of it all.
+All it takes, is to glance up at the vast sky; you'd notice that, even as the path ahead appears treacherous, it will be worth facing head on.
+Perhaps, it was never that difficult to draw a "Full Stop".

+The symbolic animal of this song is a hummingbird, referencing her producers at Hummingbird Music.